 The “conductive ensemble,” as Lopes calls it, was an art piece designed to provoke thought about the notion of control in relation to social networks and their pervasiveness.

 Between 2016 and 2018, one of Lopes’s art installations, called Ad Infinitum, was staged at five exhibition spaces around the world, including Austria’s Ars Electronica.
-The piece, created with Patrick Baudisch (Lopes’s PhD adviser at the time) and several fellow graduate students, comprises a box into which visitors insert their arm.
-Cuffs close down on their forearm and deliver mild electric shocks that cause their wrists to involuntarily pivot, forcing them to turn a crank; the device is harvesting kinetic energy to power itself.
-The only way to be released is to convince someone to insert their arm at the other end to take your place.
+The piece, created with Patrick Baudisch (Lopes’s PhD adviser at the time) and several fellow graduate students, comprises a box into which visitors insert their arms.
+Cuffs close down on their forearms and deliver mild electric shocks that cause their wrists to involuntarily pivot, forcing them to turn a crank; the device is harvesting kinetic energy to power itself.
+The only way to be released is to convince another participant to take your place at the other end.
 The installation likely hosted 200,000 arms over its exhibition life.

 Lopes’s art doesn’t always provide an answer to the question; that’s not the point, after all.
 But he “started valuing art as a mechanism to do research.”
 Sometimes art works better than empirical methodology to explore an idea, so he takes “that route rather than the hypothesis-testing approach.”
 When his team brainstorms, often there’s an outlier that they realize would make a great art project.
 (Several lab members are also artists.)
 “It’s such an interesting space to probe people’s imaginations.”